andreeaneacsu33/bar-chart-component/README.md

 ## Properties
 |Property | Type | Description
 :---: | :---: | :---:
-width| number | Width of the plot in px height| number | Height of the plot in px xLabel| string | Label for the Ox axis yLabel| string | Label for the Oy axis data| array | Array of pairs containing (Ox,Oy) data
+width| number | Width of the bar chart in px height| number | Height of the bar chart in px xLabel| string | Label for the Ox axis yLabel| string | Label for the Oy axis data| array | Array of pairs containing (Ox,Oy) data

 ## Code explanation
+The implementation uses SVG (Scalable Vector Graphics) in order to group the rectangles, lines and texts and obtain the bar chart.
+The properties `width` and `height` are used to set the size of the chart and, based on these, further computations are made.
+In the BarChart.js file you can see that a \<svg> tag holds all the components of the chart, having the width and height given by the user.
+Before rendering the AxisX, AxisY and the Bars, the data is prepared.
+For example: the length of the axis Ox and Oy, the width of a bar, the minimum and maximum value (that results in the length of the bar), etc.\